LuMaxIe/SuperPyV2/README.md

 1. Data removal
 I'd like to add more data removal options, like creating a fresh install with the use of a command and/or the ability to pinpoint items you want to remove.
 At this point in time you have to do this manually

-2.
+2. Expand the inventory overview function filter functionalities

+3. Expand the inventory overview function with export capabilities

 ## Report

 ### "Helpless"

 I've used the module Rich to make the entire application as user friendly as possible.
 By asking questions through a prompt with rich, I've made it possible for the application to be used by a non tech savy user.
-One of the requirements was to add a "help" option in the application, but I've tried to make the application to help all the way through.
+One of the requirements was to add a "help" option in the application, but I've tried to make the application help all the way through.

-### Set-up
+### Set-up sequence

-The application is made so that, if there are files missing (i.e. inventory.csv), it will prompt the user to give permission to add those files.
+The application is made so that, if there are essential files missing (i.e. inventory.csv), it will prompt the user to give permission to add those files.
 Without this set-up the application will not start.

+### PyTest

+I'm proud of having used PyTest in this application, even though be I started using it way to far into the project, it did open my eyes to TDD.
+I will be using TDD in all of my future projects, because it saved me a couple of times ruining my own code :).

-###
+### In-terminal graph

+I wanted to make the application to be fully functional in the terminal without having to open or click away from it.
+The graph from Matplotlib in the financial section messed this up, because it opened a new window with the graph.
+I've went on a search and found another package that made it able to display the graph inside the terminal.
+It may not be the prettiest, but I'm proud of it!